 The last several years have been challenging for many practices as they try to make sense of changing healthcare policy, consumer buying habits and an assortment of other business developments of various scale and scope.
 These turbulent times have renewed the urgency of many practice owners to focus on the financial aspects of their business and, all for good reason—without a solid understanding of your finances, you may be digging yourself into a deeper hole.
-This Q & A with Jeremy Kiecker, a Certified Public Accountant with Pieper Whitaker & Bjork, LLC, will help you navigate the ever-changing dynamics of managing your financials in a private practice.
+This Q & A with Jeremy Kiecker, a Certified Public Accountant with Peterson Whitaker & Bjork, LLC, will help you navigate the ever-changing dynamics of managing your financials in private practice.

 Jeremy Kiecker is a business accounting expert with years of experience in outsourced accounting services for small businesses.
 He helps small business owners ensure their accounting systems are properly set up, and that accurate financial information is generated and communicated so the owners fully understand how their business is performing on a monthly basis.
 His experience lies in the healthcare, manufacturing, restaurant, land development, homebuilding, retail and consulting industries.